Bumbledebee/Purchase-Prediction-Project/README.md

 3. **Machine Learning**:
    - Build a classification model to predict whether a view will result in a purchase.
-   - Handle class imbalance using techniques like oversampling, undersampling, or class weighting.
+   - Think about handling class imbalance (or not)
+   - Many features are categorical (e.g. brand) and will require encoding.
-   - Evaluate model performance using metrics such as precision, recall, F1-score, and ROC-AUC.
+   - Evaluate model performance using precision as the main key perfomance metric.

 ---